NuevoFoundation/workshops/content/english/unity/outline.md

 Now, head to the Main Camera inspector and locate the Outline script.
 Notice that there are a lot of empty variables that we need to fill in.
 First, drag the num_enemies slider from the hierarchy into the "Num_of_enemies" variable.
 For "Positions", choose "4".
 Drag the spawn locations in this order starting from Element 0: PlayerLoc → EnemyLoc2 → EnemyLoc1 → EnemyLoc3.
 Then, drag the Menu GameObject from the hierarchy into the "Opening_screen" variable and the EndScreen GameObject into the "Winner_screen" variable.
 Next, from the Prefabs folder in the Project window, drag the "enemy1" prefab into the "Enemy 1" variable and the "Nuvi" prefab into the "Player 1" variable.

-Next, we need a way to know when the enemies are killed, so that we can have the End screen pop up when there are no enemies left.
-To do this, we keep a count of how many enemies there are, and this count should go down when an enemy is killed.
+Next, we need a way to know when the enemies are defeated, so that we can have the End screen pop up when there are no enemies left.
+To do this, we keep a count of how many enemies there are, and this count should go down when an enemy is defeated.
 In the "Outline" script add `public int enemies_left;`.
 For now add `enemies_left = -1;` in the `Start()` method.
-Now, let's think of when the enemy gets killed.
+Now, let's think of when the enemy gets defeated.
 In what script did we destroy the enemy?
-If you thought of the "Enemy Behavior" script, then you're right!
-Open up the "Enemy Behavior" script and add this code above the `OnCollisionEnter2D()` method:
+If you thought of the "EnemyBehavior" script, then you're right!
+Open up the "EnemyBehavior" script and add this code above the `OnCollisionEnter2D()` method:

 ```csharp
   GameObject cam;